overturetool/overture/documentation/examples/VDMSL/BOM/README.txt

 This specification was produced for VDM-SL courses presented by Peter Gorm Larsen in 1996.
-The modelling of a Build Of Material (BOM) is a rather standard example making use of an Directed Acyclic Graph (DAG) structure.
+The modelling of a Bill Of Material (BOM) is a rather standard example making use of an Directed Acyclic Graph (DAG) structure.

 #******************************************************